lucasec/gitlab-server/README.md

 - `node['gitlab']['app']['repo_path'] = "(home dir)/repositories"` - Repository folder.
 This folder will be created if it does not exist, and permissions will be adjusted automatically.

+#### Automatic Backups

+GitLab-Server can run automatic backups for you using cron.

+Backups are configured by default to be saved in `(home dir)/backups` and kept for 30 days.
+Of course, you can change this.

+- `node['gitlab']['backup']['path'] = "(home dir)/backups"` - The folder that GitLab will store backups in.
+-  `node['gitlab']['backup']['keep_for'] = '30d'` - How long backups should be kept.
+Use this friendly syntax: `10d 12h 5m` would run backups every 10 days, 12 hours, and 5 minutes.
+No calculator necessary.

+Backups can be run at any time by running `service gitlab backup` as root.
+You can also schedule this using cron.

+- `node['gitlab']['backup']['run'] = "manually"` - Specify when the backup should run.
+This can either be set to "manually" or a crontab-style time string (min hour day month weekday).
+For example, `0 0 * * *` will run the job daily (at the zero hour and zero minute).

 #### System User

 You can configure the system user that GitLab runs under.
 Chef will make this user if it does not exist.